 Reviews of subdivision and parcel maps, and master plans are already provided for in municipal ordinances.
 Required state reviews provide another level of checks for subdivisions.
-A number of state agencies regulate and are the permitting authority for a number of activities that use, store, or dispose of hazardous materials and wastes.
-In this capacity, the NDEP, BHPS, and NDWR already insure that proposed projects will not pose a risk to groundwater resources.
+A number of state agencies regulate and permit a number of activities that use, store, or dispose of hazardous materials and wastes.